microsoft/DPSDA/doc/source/getting_started/details/data.rst

 * Tabular datasets

-    * :py:class:`pe.data.TabularCSV`: The tabular dataset in CSV format.
-    * In addition, you can easily load a custom tabular dataset from a CSV file and its corresponding metadata (a .json file) using :py:class:`pe.data.TabularCSV`.
+    * You can easily load a tabular dataset from a CSV file and its corresponding metadata (a JSON file) using :py:class:`pe.data.TabularCSV`.

 Using Your Own Datasets
 -----------------------